A26 dualling - Glarryford to A44 Drones Road

 • B93 Killagan Road / B94 Drumadoon Road (at Logan's Fashions)

-Other than these locations, vehicles will NOT be permitted to turn right across the central reservation which will be entirely closed.
-There will be ten left-in/left-out T-junctions along the road to give access to properties and farms not accessible from the grade separated junctions.
-The upgrade will terminate at a new roundabout at the A26/A44 Drones Road junction which is currently a Y-junction for traffic heading to Ballycastle to diverge.
-The Frosses Trees will be preserved in the form of two laybys adjacent to the upgraded road.
-You can see a map of the proposed road in PDF format by clicking here.
-Please tell me if this link does not work, as Roads Service sometimes change links.
+Other than these locations, vehicles are NOT be permitted to turn right across the central reservation which is entirely closed.
+There are ten left-in/left-out T-junctions along the road to give access to properties and farms not accessible from the grade separated junctions.
+The upgrade terminated at a new roundabout at the A26/A44 Drones Road junction which was previously a Y-junction for traffic heading to Ballycastle to diverge.
+The Frosses Trees have been preserved in the form of two laybys adjacent to the upgraded road.
+You can see a map of the design in PDF format by clicking here.
+Please tell me if this link does not work, as TransportNI sometimes change links.
+The road has a shared foot/cycleway along its length.

-The purpose of the scheme is to reduce traffic congestion by increasing the road's capacity/overtaking opportunities, and improving safety by reducing conflicting movements and eliminating head-on overtaking.
-Although the scheme was originally not due to get underway until close to 2015 (during "the Regional Strategic Transport Plan period"), according to this Parliamentary Written Answer from November 2006, the scheme is now expected to begin earlier than this, in 2010.
+The purpose of the scheme was to reduce traffic congestion by increasing the road's capacity/overtaking opportunities, and improving safety by reducing conflicting movements and eliminating head-on overtaking.
 Arup were commissioned in April 2006 to develop the project.

 Other Routes Considered